 How to find a good essential oil?

 Don’t confuse essential oils with regular oils like olive oil.
 In their pure form they are not oily as regular oils (very important when buying).
-We will recommend a few brands such as Stillpoint Aromatics — give us a few days while we finish the section.
+A few brands we trust are Stillpoint Aromatics, Apothecary Herbs, and Mountain Rose Herbs.

 For those who are looking answer beyond the “traditional” medicine, there are many resources readily available.
 Unfortunately, it takes a great deal of effort to dig through drug advertisements to find reliable alternatives — holistic, homeopathic or herbal.
 There are alternative options your doctor may not tell you about because they might have not covered those in medical school.